Complexity of frustration: a new source of non-local non-stabilizerness: Analysis of some Topologically frustrated models

 \section{Analysis of some Topologically frustrated models}

-Moving further away from the classical point with extensive degeneracy, the perturbative approximation we used in the previous section ceases to be valid.
-We must therefore determine the exact expression for the ground state, and from it determine the value of the SRE.
+Moving further away from the classical point with extensive degeneracy, the approximation we used in the previous section ceases to be valid.
+Therefore, We must determine the exact expression for the ground state and obtain the value of the SRE from it.
 This procedure cannot be performed with general arguments such as those used up to now, and the problem must be analyzed case by case.
-In this paper, we will focus on two different models, namely the topologically frustrated TFIM and the CIM, whose ground states have been analyzed in previous works~\cite{Dong2016, Maric2021} exploiting the Jordan-Wigner transformations that allow mapping both spin chains in two different free-fermionic systems.
-The results obtained are then compared with the unfrustrated version of such models, which are recovered by tuning the value of $J$ from 1 to $-1$~\cite{Dong2016, Smacchia2011, Giampaolo2014, Giampaolo2015, Zonzo2018}.
+In this paper, we will focus on two different models, namely the topologically frustrated version of both the TFIM and the CIM, whose ground states have been analyzed in previous works~\cite{Dong2016, Maric2021} exploiting the Jordan-Wigner transformations that allow mapping the spin systems in free-fermionic ones.

+In Fig.~\ref{fig:newplot1}, we depict the results obtained for the SRE as a function of $\lambda$ for both models.
+For the sake of clarity, in the case of CIM, we split the discussion in two, depending on whether the size of the system is or is not an integer multiple of 3.
+This choice is justified not only from the presence or absence of a ground state degeneracy in the frustrated case but also from the fact that even the non-frustrated models exhibit two different behaviors for $L$ equal or different from an integer multiple of 3~\cite{Smacchia2011}.

+In all panels, we see similar behaviors.
+For the unfrustrated models, the SRE vanishes at the classical point, increases with $\lambda$ reaching the maximum at the critical value $\lambda=1$, and then decreases vanishing in the limit of diverging $\lambda$.
+The only exception to this picture is the CIM with $L=3$ which clearly shows a pathological behavior due to the fact that the cluster interaction extends to the whole system.
+On the contrary, the SRE for the frustrated model always starts with a non-zero value, as predicted in eq.~\eqref{eq:analytic}, then, depending on the size of the system, can or cannot reach a maximum {\it before} the quantum critical point.
+Increasing $L$ such a maximum becomes both more evident and closer to the phase transition.
+Above the critical point, the behaviors of the SRE for the frustrated systems are similar to the unfrustrated ones and tend to coincide as $\lambda$ increases.